KIshiharaHCI/Cyberzul/PROTOCOL.md

         - server broadcasts to the users the name of the player who start {"type" : "active player", "name" : "<name of the starting player>"}

-    - server declines the start because of not enough players { "type" : "login failed", "message" : "not enough players" }
+    - server declines the start because of not enough players { "type" : "login failed", " message" : "not enough players" }

 - player chooses on a tile {"type" : "chose tile", "offering" : "<name of the offering>", "tile color" : "<tile color>" }

     - server broadcasts to the users that this move was possible and which tile on which factory display was taken.
       {"type" : "tile chosen", "offering" : "<name of the offering>", "tile color" : "<tile color>" }

         - player chooses a pattern line
           {"type" : "chose pattern line" : "pattern line index" : "<index of pattern line>" }